shihankanungo/shihankanungo.github.io/quotes.md

 > "Mathematics requires a small dose, not of genius, but of an imaginative freedom which, in a larger dose, would be insanity." <br> --- Angus K. Rodgers

+> "And those who were seen dancing were thought to be insane by those who could not hear the music." --- Friedrich Nietzsche

+> "And now here is my secret, a very simple secret: It is only with the heart that one can see rightly; what is essential is invisible to the eye."
+--- Antoine de Saint-Exupéry, <i>The Little Prince</i>

 > "We shall not cease from exploration <br>
 And the end of all our exploring <br>
 Will be to arrive where we started <br>